 Pigeon Forge Snow Indoor Snow Tubing Review

-Last weekend we went out of town for a quick getaway to Gatlinburg and Pigeon Forge, TN with friends.
-We vacation there several times a year and always look forward to new attractions that pop up between trips.
-I was especially intrigued when I saw the brand new, Pigeon Forge Snow Indoor Snow Tubing.
-Since our kids are varying ages, we thought it would be a fun afternoon treat for everyone, and we had a great time.
+Last weekend we went out of town for a quick getaway to Gatlinburg and Pigeon Forge, TN, with friends.
+We vacation there several times a year and always look forward to new attractions between trips.
+I was especially intrigued when I saw the brand new Pigeon Forge Snow Indoor Snow Tubing.
+Since our kids are of varying ages, we thought it would be a fun afternoon treat for everyone, and we had a great time.

 Is the Snow Real?

 Pigeon Forge Snow is the first indoor year-round snow tubing attraction of its kind not only in the smoky mountains but also in America that offers real snow made from 100% water without any additives.

 Are Reservations Required?
 Do I Buy Snow Tubing Tickets in Advance?

 You can come anytime without making reservations, which is helpful while on vacation.
 Or, you can make reservations on their website if you prefer for a particular date.
 We don’t like to commit to a tight schedule when we vacation.
 We ended up going around dinner time after a late lunch from 6 pm to 8 pm, and it was perfect timing because we barely had to wait.
 You can either purchase your tickets online or when you walk in the door.